 All the Bars on Sunset: aforementioned lounge lizard, and a Puerto Rican-black woman.

-Chrome: a white refugee from Utah (female) and a Japanese-American man.
+Chrome: a white woman and a Japanese-American man.

 Beat: a Filipino-American man and a Mexican-Chinese-Black man.